Lircay, Peru

 Lircay is a town in Central Peru, capital of the province Angaraes in the region Huancavelica.
 It is located at an altitude of 3,278 m.

 The town had a population according to the 2007 census of 6,563 people.
 Most of the people of the town belong to the native American race.

+Climate

 Transportation

 The city is connected to the city of Huancavelica by a 2-lane road that was paved in 2016.

 Education

 The town is home of a local university; the Universidad para el Desarrollo Andino, and has a branch of the Universidad Nacional de Huancavelica.
 There are a local technical institute; the Instituto Tecnologico Lircay.

 Health

 Lircay has a clinic, Centro de Salud, that serves the city and the towns nearby.